Introduction to adaptive dialogs

 OnIntent trigger.
 If there is no

 OnIntent trigger in the active dialog that can handle that intent, the bot will send it to the dialog's parent dialog.
-If the parent dialog does not have a trigger to handle the intent it bubbles up until it reached the root dialog.
+If the parent dialog does not have a trigger to handle the intent it bubbles up until it reaches the root dialog.
 Once the trigger that handles that intent completes, it sends control back to the dialog that started this process where it can continue the conversational flow where it left off.

 - Events and triggers in adaptive dialogs